Zesminseok/ORVIK/README.md

 ## Contact

-Open an issue, or send an Instagram DM — whichever is easier.
+Open an issue, or send an Instagram DM

 ---